As Lead UI/UX Designer, I researched, redesigned, and improved CoachNow's remote coaching app.

 Matt King, Executive Director at Arizona Basketball Coaches Association

-Business: Drive growth, engagement, and subscription revenue through improved product experience.
+Business: Drive growth, engagement, and subscription revenue.

 Visual audit by section/flow, noting current inconsistencies, features and functionality.